eduardoxcruz/GraphT.Core/README.md

 # GraphT
-GraphT.NET is designed by and for individuals with ADHD or executive function difficulties, with the goal of delivering a flexible, robust, and engaging task management solution.
+GraphT is designed by and for individuals with ADHD or executive function difficulties, with the goal of delivering a flexible, robust, and engaging task management solution.

 ---